avo-hq/docs.avohq.io/docs/3.0/recipes/conditionally-render-styled-rows.md

 }
 ```

-Of course I chose a trivial rule like the records that have an even `id` column, but you can tweak that rule as you need it.
+Of course, I chose a trivial rule like the records with an even `id` column, but you can tweak that rule as needed.

-I think there's a lesson or two to be learned from this which I wrote about in [this article](https://avohq.io/blog/state-the-problem-not-the-solution).
+I think there's a lesson or two to be learned from this, which I wrote about in [this article](https://avohq.io/blog/state-the-problem-not-the-solution).